jkoomjian/GlobalMobile/README.md

 "content_security_policy": "script-src 'self' 'sha256-l6W+m5yTEAvuVkdmv4f9jb3hBjWaLts2SFwwvrT1RTo='",
 Also, ES6 modules don't currently work with the in-browser babel.
 For testing, just use test/react/index.html to avoid this.
+Also for testing options.html in chrome, in manifest.json set "options_page": "options-react/options.html", instead of "options_ui"